drone/docs/content/usage/overview.md

 # Cloning

 Drone automatically clones your repository into a local volume that is mounted into each Docker container.
-This workspace is available to all steps in your build process, including plugins and service containers.
+This volume is generally referred to as the workspace.
+The workspace is available to all steps in your build process, including plugins and service containers.

 ```
 git clone --depth=50 --recusive=true \